 We feel fortunate to have Dr. Ellens as a member of our staff at The Country Cat Clinic because it gives us the ability to offer you integrative veterinary care for your cat.
 Integrative medicine means that we can treat your cat with both Eastern Medicine methods and the Traditional Western Medicine methods.
-If you have had the rewarding opportunity to work with Dr. Ellens you will notice that she not only reaches for the same tools and medicines your use to seeing the other doctors in the practice reach for, she will also use tine little acupuncture needles, herbal medications, Chinese message (Tui-na), and Matrix energetics.
+If you have had the rewarding opportunity to work with Dr. Ellens you will notice that she not only reaches for the same tools and medicines your use to seeing the other doctors in the practice reach for, she will also use tine little acupuncture needles, herbal medications, Chinese massage (Tui-na), and Matrix

 The ancient Chinese discover that the health of the body is dependent on the state of the Qi (pronounced chee).
 Qi is the life force or vital energy.
 There are two opposites forms of QI: Yin and Yang.
 Qi flows physiologically thorough the body 24 hours a day maintaining a balance of Yin and Yang.
 When the flow of Qi is interrupted by any form of pathogen (virus, bacteria, trauma or other), the balance of Yin and Yang will be lost and consequently a disease may develop.

 You may see Dr. Ellens stimulate acupoints in different ways.
 The more common techniques are dry needle, aqu-acupuncture, moxibustion and electro-acupuncture.
 Whatever tool she selects she is always working toward the same goal of restoring a flow and balance of Qi allowing health to return to your pets body.